BaibhaVatsa/gameof15/README.md

-# gameof15
+# Game of 15

-Made as a part of Harvard's CS50x, this is the game of fifteeen.
+Made originally as a pset for Harvard's CS50x on edX, this is the code for game of fifteeen updated to be in C++.